-Written by Kirstin, as part of our ongoing series #RMDiscoveries.
+Written by our volunteer Kirstin, as part of her #RMDiscoveries series

 After discussing an upcoming exhibition to be held at Reading Museum on the theme of animals, I made a charming discovery of the netsuke kind within our very own collections.